harshithvh/Netflix-recommendation-system/README.md

 ---

 After tokenization, and stop words removal, our "content" are still in string format.
 We need to convert those strings to numbers based on their importance (features).
 We use TF-IDF vectorization to convert those text to vector of importance.
 With TF-IDF we can extract important words in our data.
 It assign rarely occurring words a high number, and frequently occurring words a very low number.

+## Type of Data:
+* There are 17770 unique movie IDs.
+* There are 480189 unique user IDs.
+* There are ratings.
+Ratings are on a five star (integral) scale from 1 to 5.
+* There is a date on which the movie is watched by the user in the format YYYY-MM-DD.

+## Built With
+*	ipython-notebook - Python Text Editor
+*	sklearn - Machine learning library
+*	seaborn, matplotlib.pyplot, - Visualization libraries
+*	numpy, scipy- number python library
+*	pandas - data handling library